ii Trading Account plus ISA charges over time - how we worked it out

 Analysis of charges and impact on portfolio values

-Our analysis compares the potential impact of ongoing administration fees and trading charges for an ii Trading Account (General Investment Accounts) plus a Stocks & Shares ISA.
+Our analysis compares the potential impact of ongoing administration fees and trading charges for an ii Trading Account (General Investment Accounts) plus a Stocks & Shares ISA on our Investor plan.
 This is based on returns over a 30 year period for an individual with the profile described below.
 We assumed that investment charges, rates of investment growth and rates of inflation were the same across the board.
 The examples are not illustrations of what you might get back.
 This will always depend on your personal circumstances.
 Investment returns go down as well as up and you may get back more or less than any figure illustrated.

 Total Trading Account plus a ISA value after 30 years

 For all example comparisons, our analysis assumes: